Creating payments

 Trust comes from the network, not a signature

-Your code must validate the X-Forte-Trusted header.
-Forte automatically strips this from any other request, so its presence guarantees that the hook is valid and trusted.
+Your code must check the X-Forte-Trusted header.
+Forte automatically strips it from any other request, so its presence guarantees the hook is valid and trusted.

 Trigger retry policy